-SYLR program participants were specifically asked whether they installed the following measures, which had recent, evaluated savings:
+Specifically, SYLR program participants were asked if they installed the following measures (which had recent, evaluated savings):

 - High-efficiency dishwashers

 - High-efficiency clothes washers

 - High-efficiency refrigerators or freezers

 - High-efficiency water heaters

-- Any other high-efficiency measures

-If the participant installed one or more of these measures, they were asked additional questions about in which year they purchased the measure, and whether they received an incentive for the measure.
-If applicable, participants were asked how influential the SYLR program was on their purchasing decisions (participants could answer not at all, not very, somewhat, or very influential).
+If the participant installed one or more of these measures, Cadmus asked additional questions about which year they purchased the measure, and whether they received an incentive for the measure.
+If applicable, participants were asked much the SYLR program influenced their purchasing decisions (participants could answer not at all, not very, somewhat, or very influential).

-Nine percent of participants (n=117) claimed to have installed energy-efficient measures or changed their behaviors after participating in the SYLR program.
-However, Cadmus did not quantify savings for all measures, only for energy-efficient refrigerators and freezers, clothes washers, ECM on gas furnaces, and televisions.
-This reduced the proportion of respondents with quantifiable savings to 3%.
+Though 7% of surveyed participants (n=8) claimed to have installed energy-efficient measures or changed their behaviors after participating in the SYLR program, Cadmus did not quantify savings for all measures, only for the following: